parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Solver.Linear   MGSemi

-This key controls the order of the explicit method used in advancing the saturations.
+*integer* **Solver.SadvectOrder** 2 This key controls the order of the explicit method used in advancing the saturations.
 This value can be either 1 for a standard upwind first order or 2 for a second order Godunov method.
-Example Useage:

 .. container:: list